US State With The Most Ghost Towns

 This town was known for mining, many people who came to the town were on the look for gold.
 As time went on the gold started to run out, so that meant that the people started to leave.
 Which left the town stuck in time, becoming a reminder of the past.

 It is located not that far from Lake Tahoe and is not that far from Reno.
 This town was once a mining town, with a population estimated around 10,000.
-People started to leave the town and shortly after was hit with two devastating fires.
+People started to leave the town and shortly after were hit with two devastating fires.

 Bombay Beach, Salton Sea, California